MontiCore/cd4analysis/README.md

 ### Step 3: Storing Symbols

-When the symbols of the `src/MyExample.cd` model shall be available elsewhere, they can be stored.
+If the symbols of the `src/MyExample.cd` model should be available elsewhere, they can be stored.
 The symbol file will contain information about the classes and associations defined in the CD.
-It can be imported by other models for using the introduced symbols.
+It can be imported by other models in order to use these symbols.

-Using the `-s,--symboltable <file>` option builds the symbol table of the input model and stores it in the file path given as argument.
+Using the option `-s,--symboltable <file>` builds the symbol table of the input model and stores it in the file path given as argument.
 Providing the file path is optional.
 If no file path is provided, the tool stores the symbol table of the